Quick Answer

 Food and beverage

-Jason’s lunch spot uses QR codes on takeout boxes.
-The code links to a promo for online ordering during weekdays.
+A lunch spot might use QR codes on takeout boxes, linking to a promo for online ordering during weekdays.
 Customers scan at home and use it later.

-Maria’s taqueria prints QR codes on table tents that link to a loyalty-based promo.
-The page explains how repeat visits earn discounts.
+A taqueria can print QR codes on table tents that link to a loyalty-based promo, with a page explaining how repeat visits earn discounts.

 Retail

-Ashley runs a gift shop and includes QR codes on thank-you cards.
+A gift shop might include QR codes on thank-you cards.
 The code opens a page with a seasonal promo code and a small product highlight.

-Kevin owns a sporting goods store and uses QR codes on in-store signage for clearance items.
-Customers scan to see discounted prices online.
+A sporting goods store can use QR codes on in-store signage for clearance items so customers scan to see discounted prices online.

 Professional services

-Rachel, a marketing consultant, places QR codes on proposal documents.
+A marketing consultant could place QR codes on proposal documents.
 The promo applies to follow-up services booked within a certain time frame.

 Home services

-Tom runs a plumbing company and uses QR codes on service invoices.
-The code links to a referral promo that customers can share.
+A plumbing company can use QR codes on service invoices to link to a referral promo that customers can share.

-Luis places QR codes on yard signs after completing landscaping projects.
-Neighbors scan to see a new-customer discount.
+A landscaper might place QR codes on yard signs after completing projects so neighbors can scan to see a new-customer discount.

 Measuring whether QR promo codes work